 The CCA began an organizational transformation in 2012 resulting in a New Vision – A chiropractor on the health team of every Canadian – by 2023, which is guided by our mission, values and strategies.
 The new vision is informed by the research that we undertook to gain insight into the healthcare choices of Canadians and where chiropractic sat on that continuum.
-In addition, the prevalence of MSK conditions as being the second highest reason cited by the World Health Organization for workplace disability claims also informed our view that much work needed to be done to raise awareness about the importance of maintaining MSK health in the Canadian population.
+In addition, the prevalence of musculoskeletal conditions as being the second highest reason cited by the World Health Organization for workplace disability claims also informed our view that much work needed to be done to raise awareness about the importance of maintaining musculoskeletal health in the Canadian population.

 Inspiration for the “New Brand Experience”